 - A bonus Business Development Module that’s packed with practical suggestions and useful information for building your practice – whether you’re just starting out or expanding a business that’s already going strong

-- An incredible Live Event at the conclusion of the Training, where presentations by our teachers combined with plenty of time for sharing with your classmates will help you integrate everything you’ve learned as you move on to the next stage of your journey as a Certified Eating Psychology Coach
+- An incredible Live Event at the conclusion of the Training, where presentations by our teachers combined with plenty of time for sharing with your classmates will help you integrate everything you’ve learned as you move on to the next stage of your journey as a Certified Mind Body Eating Coach

 Once you’re certified, your credentials are good for life.
 There is no need to buy liability insurance, register with the state, or submit continuing education units.
 There’s not even a fee to take the final certification exam – it’s included in the cost of your tuition.
 Our graduates charge anywhere from $75 to $300 an hour, and they often let us know that they are able to earn back their investment in the Training within the first year of working with clients.

-And as a Certified Eating Psychology Coach, your services will be in demand.
+And as a Certified Mind Body Eating Coach, your services will be in demand.
 In 2014, Americans spent $64 billion on weight loss alone, according to Fortune Magazine.
 Sadly, so many of the diet plans and gimmicks offered to people with weight challenges simply do not work.
 You, however, will be equipped with a wide array of tools to help clients experience real, lasting changes – working not just with their body, but with their heart, mind, and soul.

 Of course, weight loss is just one of many concerns you’ll be able to help with.
 From issues with digestion, fatigue, and immunity to challenges that may not appear to be related to eating on the surface – such as self esteem, stress, anxiety, and mood – the approach that we teach at the Institute is will allow you to offer revolutionary new insights that will transform your clients’ lives.
 So many people are looking for real help, honest answers, and effective solutions, and you will be well prepared to meet their needs.

-If you want to start a new career using nutritional science and psychological insights to help people heal from their suffering around food, body, and health and live the lives they were meant to live, the Institute for the Psychology of Eating’s Eating Psychology Coach Certification Training can help you get there in less than a year.
+If you want to start a new career using nutritional science and psychological insights to help people heal from their suffering around food, body, and health and live the lives they were meant to live, the Institute for the Psychology of Eating’s Mind Body Eating Coach Certification Training can help you get there in less than a year.
 The price tag for this Training is far less than you’d pay for college or graduate school, and you’ll come away with a powerful, reputable education and a certification that’s recognized around the world.
 Maybe it’s time to try a new kind of career training.
 Join the Dynamic Eating Psychology movement today!

 The Institute for the Psychology of Eating